ThomasNieto/KCWIT-Tools-Install/README.md

 # Kansas City Women in Technology Tools Install

 Tools Install is a cross-platform (Windows and MacOS) software installation script to assist Coding & Cocktails attendees install their software automatically.
-Package managers are used to install applications, [Chocolatey](https://chocolatey.org) for Windows uses and [Homebrew](https://brew.sh/)/[Homebrew Cask](https://caskroom.github.io/) for MacOS.
+Package managers are used to install applications, [Chocolatey](https://chocolatey.org) for Windows and [Homebrew](https://brew.sh/)/[Homebrew Cask](https://caskroom.github.io/) for MacOS.

 ## Software Installed